mzdun/resource-scanner-mc/README.md

 It helps players to find resources more easily.
 At start, it only looks for coal, so the player can produce torches and fend-off mobs.
 At later stages, it can help locate resources near the player that are needed for advancing the session.

-**WARNING** - mod is beta quality, not tested with large number of mods, performance impact not known.
+**WARNING** - mod is alpha quality, not tested with large number of mods, performance impact not known.
 Please, follow bug tracker to ask questions and report issues.

 ## Features